kaisadilla/judith/.info/goal_spec.md

 typedef class Person
     name: String (pub get) -- this is readable from the outside
     birth_year: Num? -- this is not accessible from the outside
-    country: (pub get, pub set) -- this is readable and writeable from the outside. end
+    country: Country (pub get, pub set) -- this is readable and writeable from -- the outside. end

 let mut person: Person = get_person()